 Python - Python and R dominate the machine learning world, partially because Python is very easy to understand but also because they’re both brilliant at data manipulation.
 Presenting your data in the right way is the difference between a model that works and a model that doesn’t.
 For this guide, you’ll need at least a well grounded understanding of Python syntax

 Jupyter Notebooks - Sagemaker spins up a virtual machine that runs a Jupyter environment where you can manipulate your data and issue commands to train your model.
-You'll need familiarity with notebooks and how to execute code using them.
-If you haven't used Jupyter before, we've done a great blog post on it.
+You’ll need familiarity with notebooks and how to execute code using them.
+If you haven’t used Jupyter before, we’ve written a blog post on that.